African Safari | Zimbabwe Safari Ideas | Zimbabwe Safari IS7D - Zambezi National Park, Victoria Falls & Hwange

 |Breathtaking views of the Batoka gorges from your room at Gorges lodge

 |Partake in the multitude of activities available at

 Victoria Falls from sedate sunset cruises to adrenaline crazy bungee

-jumping and everything in between
+jumping and everything in between (activities not included)

 |Excellent Game viewing in Hwange National Park and Bomani‘s private concession

 |Elephant Express rail car transfer

 Day 1 to 2

 Zambezi National Park together with Victoria Falls National Park cover an area of 56,000 hectares.
 The northern border of the Park is formed by the great